-Former Kosovo PM Haradinaj arrested on war crimes warrant - BBC News
+Former Kosovo PM arrested in France

 French police have arrested the former prime minister of Kosovo based on a Serbian arrest warrant for alleged war crimes.

-Ramush Haradinaj served as a rebel commander in the 1998-1999 Kosovo conflict, which eventually led to the Kosovo declaring independence.
+Ramush Haradinaj, 48, served as a rebel commander in the 1998-1999 Kosovo conflict, which eventually led to Kosovo declaring independence.

 He twice faced war crimes charges at the UN, but was acquitted both times.